 Philippe is the Head of Blockchain Solutions at Avaloq and drives the implementation of crypto technology in our software products.
 He has over 25 years of experience in innovating IT for financial institutions.
 He is a board member of OpenVasp, an organization founded to develop a protocol and standards to allow Virtual Assets Providers and others to comply with the travel rule regulations.
 In his functions at Avaloq and as an independent consultant, he developed a broad expertise on blockchain technologies and proofed use cases to bring together blockchain technology with IT and capital markets.

-This whitepaper explores the opportunities and challenges for banks and wealth managers of entering the crypto assets market.
+This report explores the opportunities and challenges for banks and wealth managers of entering the crypto assets market.

 How integrating crypto assets can help you overcome several challenges